jfriedson/Voxel-Particle-Sim/README.md

 ## Current Limitations
 Due to memory coherency only being guaranteed between shader invocations in the same work group and the fact that my gtx 1080 caps the group size to 8**3, the maximum velocity of a particle is 4 voxels per simulation step on my hardware.
 This limitation is caused by the need to gurantee that voxels being processed in parallel cannot not overwrite the same voxel space.
-This can be covered up by comparing a random value to the fractional part of a particle's velocity.
+This can be masked by comparing a random value to the fractional part of a particle's velocity.

 ## Changelog